sleevi/cabforum-docs/docs/SMCWG-charter.md

   natural person and legal identity information.

-Deliverables of the SMCWG SHALL be constrained to those certificates technically capable of issuing certificates with the emailProtection (OID: 1.3.6.1.5.5.7.3.4) Extended Key Usage (EKU).
+Deliverables of the SMCWG SHALL be constrained to those certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) or that are technically capable of such issuance.

 ### 2. Out of Scope